shakacode/bootstrap-loader/README.md

 Default: `disabled`

 Outputs debugging info.
-In case you have troubles with loader you can set this option to `debug` and send us output form console.
+Set this option to `debug` to output debugging information.
+This is critical for debugging issues.
+The output will go to your webpack console.

 ```yaml
 loglevel: debug